NUSGreyhats/NUSGreyhats.github.io/content/posts/writeups/Introduction to Android App Reversing.md

 }
 ```

-The getFlag() function when invoked will log the output of paprika(input) and return "Not Today..." which corresponds to what we observed earlier on, it seems like the flag
+The `getFlag()` function when invoked will log the output of `paprika(input)` and return `"Not Today..."` which corresponds to what we observed earlier on, it seems like the flag
-has been passed into the Log.i() function invocation.
+has been passed into the `Log.i()` function invocation.

-Where do the output of Log.i go?
+Where does the output of `Log.i` go?
-The Log represents the [Logger class](https://developer.android.com/reference/android/util/Log) for android development, and serves as API for sending log output.
+`Log` represents the [Logger class](https://developer.android.com/reference/android/util/Log) for Android development, and serves as API for sending log output.
 There are different levels of problems and information that the developer could tag the log messages.
-The output can be captured via android studios or via CLI [logcat](https://developer.android.com/studio/command-line/logcat).
+The output can be captured via Android Studio or via CLI [logcat](https://developer.android.com/studio/command-line/logcat).

 ### Get flag

-So, to get the flag, we could inspect the log outputs in our android studios.
+So, to get the flag, we could inspect the log outputs in our Android Studio instance.
 We can apply the **info** filter to filter out the irrelevant stuff.

 ![droids0 main page](/images/intro-android-reversing/logcat_android_studios_info.jpg)